CRIME IN THE BOUTIQUE

-There had been something of the ice queen about her, from the no-fuss swept-back silver hairstyle to the severe grey pinstripe suit teamed with a burgundy silk shirt.
+There had been something of the ice maiden about her, from the no-fuss swept-back silver hairstyle to the severe grey pinstripe suit teamed with a burgundy silk shirt.
 Coolly self-possessed, she confirmed that she had travelled by Eurostar to Paris for a business meeting on Sunday afternoon before returning to the UK the following day.

 Another suspect without an alibi for Everard ‘s murder on Saturday night.

 Now Burton commented, ‘She was right about her ex being quite the heartthrob when they were starting out….
 I looked up some of their early publicity shots online and he’s like a young David Cassidy…. all puppy dog eyes and blow-dried hair….’
 She caught herself up hastily.
 ‘If you like that kind of thing.’

 Markham suppressed a smile at the thought of decidedly un-cute Professor Nathan Finlayson.

 ‘But things began to sour when they became competitors as opposed to collaborators,’ he said thoughtfully.

 ‘It’s weird,’ Burton continued.
 ‘Her designs are the exact opposite of how she looks…. all romantic and ethereal…. almost like ballet costumes….
 Whereas he went in for more modern form-fitting stuff, which is how he got the gig for that granddaughter of the Duchess of Kent or whoever it was.’